Model formulas

 These parameters determine how much media is needed per kg of meat.
 They feed directly into the Media Cost equation:

-\[\text{Media Cost} = \frac{1000}{\text{cell density}} \times \text{turnover} \times \text{price per L}\]
+\[\text{Media Cost} = \frac{1000}{\text{cell density}} \times \text{media-use multiplier} \times \text{price per L}\]

 | Parameter | Range (p5–p95) | Unit | Definition | Where in cost equation |